Individual Claims Council/Detailed Rent Survey

 - A court order for the Commonwealth to accept a RAFT application submitted by a housing provider on behalf of a renter;

 - A state or municipal guarantee to assume the renter’s back rent obligation; or

 - Other possibilities, including political (legislative) solutions prompted by this process.

-Intake will open on September 10 and will run indefinitely.
+Intake opened on September 10 and will run indefinitely.
 Claims must be submitted on or before midnight October 16 to reserve all anticipated legal rights.
 Data gathering can continue after that.